rhatdan/buildah/docs/buildah-bud.md

 Do not use existing cached images for the container build.
 Build from the start with a new set of cached layers.

+**--omit-timestamp** *bool-value*

+Set the create timestamp to epoch 0 to allow for deterministic builds (defaults to false).
+By default, the created timestamp is changed and written into the image manifest with every commit, causing the image's sha256 hash to be different even if the sources are exactly the same otherwise.
+When --omit-timestamp is set to true, the created timestamp is always set to the epoch and therefore not changed, allowing the image's sha256 to remain the same.

 **--os**="OS"

 Set the OS of the image to the provided value instead of using the current operating system of the host.